bkshepherd/DaisySeedProjects/GuitarPedal1590b/README.md

 ### Overview

 A project to create a digital effect pedal based on the Electro-Smith Daisy Seed that fits into a standard 1590B sized Guitar Pedal enclosure.
 Electro-Smith sells a guitar pedal, but it's a much larger format, and I wanted something as small as possible.
 The PedalPCB Terrarium was another option, but it's mono only, so I decided to build my own.
-This one is Stereo In / Out and has Midi In / Out, so it's quite flexible and can be programmed to do a lot.
+This one is a smaller form factor than both, operates in Mono or Stereo, and has Midi support, so it's capable little pedal platform.

 ![FinalProduct](docs/images/FinalProduct.png) ![Backside](docs/images/Alive.png)